stanford-oval/cs294-fall2020/hw1/README.md

 ## Submission
 Your submission should include all the work your group did on one domain (one submission per group).
-Package the generated `datadir` and the model(s) you trained into a zip file or tarball, then upload it to [Stanford Box](https://stanford.account.box.com/login).
+Package the generated `datadir`, `eval` folder with annotated questions, and the model(s) you trained into a zip file or tarball, then upload it to [Stanford Box](https://stanford.account.box.com/login).

 Each group should submit a text file on Canvas, and include the following information: